JunkyPic/loginSystem/README.md

 Installation
 ===========
- - Access a MySql terminal.
-Copy+paste the stuff in create_db.php file and hit enter.
- - Next comes the create_tables.php file located in the same folder.
- -  A more user-friendly interface to create the database and tables will come SOON.
+ - Use the queries in the _installation folder to create the database and tables
- - Configure the ConnectionFactory.php, with your database credentials, located in the /db folder.
+ - Configure the ConnectionFactory.php, with your database credentials, located in the db/ folder.
  - Configure the SendMailRecoverPassword.php file with your SMTP credentials.
   - NOTE: If the files are not configured, the errors thrown are user friendly.
 Useful errors are logged in the logFiles folder.
  - Change the date_default_timezone_set() in the WriteToLog.php, located in the classes folder, to your default time zone.